loopwerk/loopwerk.io/content/articles/2025-08-28-django-views.md

             comment.post = self.post_obj
             comment.save()
             return redirect(self.post_obj)

         return TemplateResponse(request, "form.html", {"form": form, "post": self.post_obj})
 ```

 However, I don't really use this pattern in my own code, as it feels a bit too magical.
-Instead of a method that we explicitly call ourselves, it’s one more thing to have to know about Django’s `View` implementation.
+Instead of a method that we explicitly call ourselves, it's one more thing to have to know about Django's `View` implementation.

 For a simple case like this, I often find the small duplication is actually the clearest option.
 It's explicit and requires zero cognitive overhead to understand what's happening in `get` and `post`.
 If the setup logic becomes more complex, or when there is a bigger shared context with more variables in play, then instead of using `dispatch` I'll extract it into a simple helper method that I can call from both places.
 This keeps the control flow explicit: